visionspacetec/VST104-Sierra/README.md

 </p>

 ## Features
-* All used components are suitable for the space environment, following: mechanical failure qualifications AEC-Q100 or AEC-Q200 and military rated operational temperatures (-40°C to +125°C).
+* All used components are suitable for the space environment, following: mechanical failure qualifications **AEC-Q100 or AEC-Q200** and **military rated** operational temperatures (-40°C to +125°C).
 * This module requires two separate power lines of 3.3[V] and 5[V] ratings.
-A robust power management circuitry is present separately on these lines, providing various functionalities.
+A **robust power management** circuitry is present separately on these lines, providing various functionalities.
 Namely: tunable over and under-voltage protection, tunable over-current protection, amplified current monitoring output, kill switching, or simultaneous power down.
-* A group of seven I2C temperature sensors is spread over the entire module.
+* A group of **seven I2C temperature sensors** is spread over the entire module.
 These sensors are used to check the temperature of essential submodules such as: 2x power management, 2x CAN-BUS drivers, 2x external memories, and 1x STM32 microcontroller.
 Also, the MCU can power these sensors in case of power saving or latch-up events.
 * A compact design was one of our priorities during the development of this module.
-As a result, this module's full three-fourths are left empty and ready to accommodate any required payload.
+As a result, this module's full three-fourths are left empty and ready to **accommodate any required payload**.
 This current version is the payload sector represented as a universal soldering array with exposed power lines (outside the power management).

 <p align="center">
   <br>